AESTHET1C/EWMC-Firmware/Documentation/Style Guide and Standards.md

 ---

-Constants should not use `#define` statements.
+Constant values should not use `#define` statements.
 A `const` or enumeration should be used instead.
+An exception may be made when the value must be used by the preprocessor.
+In this case, the defined macro shoud be used minimally, additionally assigning a `const` for all non-preprocessor usage.
+The macro should be prepended with "MACRO_".

 ---